intershop/intershop-pwa/docs/concepts/search-engine-optimization.md

 We use the library [express-robots-txt](https://github.com/modosc/express-robots-txt) in the express.js server (`server.ts` in the project root) to supply a response to `robots.txt` for crawlers.

-By default the universal server provides a response with access to all pages except some restricted paths (e.g. `/error` or `/account`).
+By default, the universal server provides a response with access to all pages except some restricted paths (e.g. `/error` or `/account`).
 To use a custom `robots.txt`, place it as a file in the `dist` folder.

 ## Page Metadata